SixArm/usv/README.md

 * Style Controls: use invisible control characters such as `\u001F`

 * Style Braces: use curly-braces with abbreviations such as: `{US}`

 * [More](doc/style/)

 ### USV layout

-USV uses layout options to format data in various ways: by item, or with single-space, double-space.
+USV uses layout options to format data in various ways.

 * Layout Default: format the data so it looks good on a typical terminal screen.

-* Layout 0, 1, 2: format each mark with 0 or 1 or 2 surrounding spacers.
+* Layout 0, 1, 2: format each mark with 0 or 1 or 2 surrounding newlines.

 * Layout by Units, Records, Groups, Files: format a chunk to display on one line.

 * [More](doc/layout/)